-Drink & Dine: Wine and Food Pairings Perfect for Summer Picnics
+Drink & Dine: Wine and Food Pairings for Summer Picnics

 Picnics represent the ultimate in relaxation — beautiful weather, simple food and drink and a gathering of family or friends to share it all with (unless you prefer to enjoy it alone!).
 Photo: azgek/Getty Images

-With the Solstice in the rear-view and Canada Day landing Friday, it finally seems safe to say it’s summer — the perfect time to savour the layabout sun and the soul-nurturing warmth it brings.
+With the Solstice and Canada Day in the rear-view, it’s finally safe to say it’s summer — the perfect time to savour the layabout sun and the soul-nurturing warmth it brings.
 And picnics are a splendid way to do just that.
 They can and should be simple and, though arguably best shared with family or friends, can also be just for one with a sandwich and a good book beneath a shady tree.

-Wine enhances food and both wine and food fuel picnics.
+Wine enhances food, and both wine and food fuel picnics.
 And while laws across the country prohibit alcohol consumption in unlicensed public places like parks and beaches — excluding Quebec — there’s no law against picnicking in the back yard or on the balcony.
-In that spirit, we suggest something new, something Canadian and something classic among wines along with food pairings to elevate your al fresco summer spread.
+In that spirit, we suggest something super refreshing, something Canadian and something classic among wines along with food pairings to elevate your al fresco summer spread.